acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 As Terraform is really noisy, you should be able to resolve issues by the error message.
 {{% /alert %}}

 By setting the system env variable `TF_LOG`, Terraform will provide much more information about what's going on.
-Log Leves are:
+Log Levels are:

 * TRACE, DEBUG, INFO, WARN or ERROR